-In some cases, third-party anti-viruses and firewalls can block NetBIOS name resolution requests, WDS and broadcast DNS queries (there was definitely a problem with ESET NOD32).
-Try to temporarily disable your antivirus/firewall and check if the network discovery works properly on your Windows 10 device.
+In some cases, third-party antiviruses, firewalls, or VPN clients can block NetBIOS name resolution requests, WDS, and broadcast DNS queries (there was definitely a problem with ESET NOD32).
+Try to temporarily disable your antivirus/firewall/VPN and check if the network discovery works properly on your Windows device.

-How to Enable Network Discovery on Windows 10?
+How to Enable Network Discovery on Windows 10 and 11?

 Starting with Windows 10 1803 (Spring Creators Update), Microsoft developers removed the ability to create a HomeGroup.
-In addition, Windows 10 computers no longer displayed in the network environment of the File Explorer when viewing network devices.
+In addition, other Windows 10 and Windows 11 computers are no longer displayed in the network environment of File Explorer when viewing network devices.

-In Windows 10 1803 (and newer), in order to access the shared resources on another computer over the local network, you need to know its hostname (
+In order to access the shared resources on another computer over the local network from a Windows 10 device, you need to know its hostname (

 \\pcname1) or IP address (

-The fact is that a separate Function Discovery Provider Host service is responsible for discovering neighboring computers on a Windows 10 network.
-Another service, Function Discovery Resource Publication, is responsible for discovering of your computer.
+The thing is that a separate Function Discovery Provider Host service is responsible for discovering neighboring computers on a Windows 10 network.
+Another service, Function Discovery Resource Publication, is responsible for discovering your computer.

 These protocols replace the NetBIOS over TCP/IP, which has historically been used to discover devices on Microsoft Windows networks with Master Browser.
 Accordingly, you can safely disable the NetBIOS protocol for your network adapters.

-- Open the Windows Services Management Console (services.msc);
+- Open the Windows Services Management console (

 - In the list of services, find the Function Discovery Resource Publication service;

-- In the same way, enable the Function Discovery Provider Host service; You can change the startup type of these services with a following PowerShell one-liner command:
+- In the same way, enable the Function Discovery Provider Host service; You can set these services to start automatically with the following one-line PowerShell:

 get-Service fdPHost,FDResPub|Set-Service -startuptype automatic -passthru|Start-Service